wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-44!

+-   !begin-bullet!
--   Changed the deprecated `dplyr::failwith` to `purrr::possibly`
+    Changed the deprecated `dplyr::failwith` to `purrr::possibly`

+    !end-bullet!
+-   !begin-bullet!
--   `augment` and `glance` on NULLs now return an empty data frame
+    `augment` and `glance` on NULLs now return an empty data frame

+    !end-bullet!
+-   !begin-bullet!
--   Deprecated the `inflate()` function in favor of `tidyr::crossing`
+    Deprecated the `inflate()` function in favor of `tidyr::crossing`

+    !end-bullet!
+-   !begin-bullet!
--   Fixed confidence intervals in the gmm tidier (thanks to #242 from David Hugh-Jones)
+    Fixed confidence intervals in the gmm tidier (thanks to #242 from David Hugh-Jones)

+    !end-bullet!
+-   !begin-bullet!
--   Fixed a bug in bootstrap tidiers (thanks to #167 from Jeremy Biesanz)
+    Fixed a bug in bootstrap tidiers (thanks to #167 from Jeremy Biesanz)

+    !end-bullet!
+-   !begin-bullet!
--   Fixed tidy.lm with `quick = TRUE` to return terms as character rather than factor (thanks to #191 from Matteo Sostero)
+    Fixed tidy.lm with `quick = TRUE` to return terms as character rather than factor (thanks to #191 from Matteo Sostero)

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `ivreg` objects from the AER package (thanks to
+    Added tidiers for `ivreg` objects from the AER package (thanks to
     #245 from David Hugh-Jones)

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `survdiff` objects from the survival package (thanks to #147 from Michał Bojanowski)
+    Added tidiers for `survdiff` objects from the survival package (thanks to #147 from Michał Bojanowski)

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `emmeans` from the emmeans package (thanks to #252 from Matthew Kay)
+    Added tidiers for `emmeans` from the emmeans package (thanks to #252 from Matthew Kay)

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `speedlm` and `speedglm` from the speedglm package (#685, thanks to #248 from David Hugh-Jones)
+    Added tidiers for `speedlm` and `speedglm` from the speedglm package (#685, thanks to #248 from David Hugh-Jones)

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `muhaz` objects from the muhaz package (thanks to
+    Added tidiers for `muhaz` objects from the muhaz package (thanks to
     #251 from Andreas Bender)

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `decompose` and `stl` objects from stats (thanks to #165 from Aaron Jacobs)
+    Added tidiers for `decompose` and `stl` objects from stats (thanks to #165 from Aaron Jacobs)

+    !end-bullet!

 !end-bullets-44!